remix-run/remix-website/md/react-router-v6.md

 }
 ```

-Hooks eliminate both the need to use a `<Route render`> prop to access the router's internal state _and_ the need to pass props around manually to propagate that state to child components.
+Hooks eliminate both the need to use `<Route render>` to access the router's internal state (the `match`) _and_ the need to pass props around manually to propagate that state to child components.

 Another way to say this is to think about `useParams()` kind of like `useState()` for stuff on router context.
 The router knows some state (the current URL params) and lets you access it whenever you want with a hook.
 Without the hook we need a way to manually forward state to elements lower in the tree.